mprib/caliscope/README.md

 ## Key Features

-The project leans heavily upon OpenCV, SciPy, and PyQt to provide the following **key features**:
+The project leans heavily upon OpenCV, SciPy, and PySide6 to provide the following **key features**:

 - User-friendly graphical user interface (GUI)
 - Easy creation and modification of the charuco calibration board